mustafachyi/EchoAPI-Portable-Patch/README.md

 ```

 ## Notes
+- Only tested on Windows
+- Works with the Desktop (Electron) version of EchoAPI
 - Creates automatic backup before patching
 - Safe to revert anytime
 - Preserves user data if desired